 While you sleep, Sleep Cycle rests under your pillow and works to gather data.
 The app then uses that information to wake you up when you’ll feel the least groggy.
 Easy-to-read graphs help you make sense of your sleep patterns.
 Its newest version now has patented sound technology that can detect snoring.

 Deep Sleep with Andrew Johnson

-Favorite thing: The app is based off of Andrew Johnson’s best-selling CDs and MP3s that have helped people worldwide cope with stress, anxiety, and addiction.
+Sometimes we need a little help to unwind from the day.
+Deep Sleep uses step-by-step instructions to guide you into meditation and relaxation.
+The app is based off of Andrew Johnson’s best-selling CDs that have helped people worldwide to cope with stress, anxiety, and addiction.

 Nature Sounds Relax and Sleep

 Nature is filled with relaxing sounds and this app puts them at your fingertips.
 Choose from a wide variety of natural noises to help you unwind, from city sounds to waves crashing on the beach.
 Listen for as little or as long as you want with its start and stop timer.
 You can also use the sounds as your alarm or ringtone.

 Digipill “prescribes” digital pills for different conditions.
 You can buy your “pills” from the pill store.
 The pills are actually guided meditations and, unlike actual pills, they don’t come with a risk of unwanted side effects.
 There are pills to reduce stress, help with weight loss, and fight insomnia.
 New updates include the ability to buy multiple pills at once, a reminder feature, and compatibility with Apple Watch.